 Discover how you can generate wealth and build for your financial future by trading forex in India.

-Forex is a common abbreviation for foreign exchange, and forex trading refers to investors trading in the foreign exchange market.
-The primary objective of forex trading is to make a profit by exchanging one currency for another at an agreed price, for example exchanging Australian Dollars for US Dollars.
-Forex is the world’s most traded market but it does carry some risk.
-With this in mind, forex trading is much better suited to experienced investors than new traders.
+Forex is a common abbreviation for foreign exchange, and forex traders buy and sell global currencies on the foreign exchange market.
+The primary objective of forex trading is to make a profit by exchanging one currency for another at an agreed price, for example exchanging Indian rupees for US dollars.
+Forex is the world’s most traded market but it can be risky.
+With this in mind, forex trading tends to suit experienced traders, rather than beginners.

 In India, the Reserve Bank of India (RBI) strictly regulates forex trading.
 According to RBI circular No. 53 dated April 7 2011 and circular No. 46 dated 17 September 2013, overseas forex trading by Indian residents through digital trading portals, using credit cards or net banking, is strictly prohibited.
 Transferring money to a forex trading account with a broker outside India is a violation of the Foreign Exchange Management Act (FEMA), 1999 and may lead to legal action.

 But this does not mean that Indian residents cannot trade in currency markets.
-There are a few legal ways to trade forex in India since Indian exchanges like the National Stock Exchange (NSE), the Bombay Stock Exchange (BSE) and the Metropolitan Stock Exchange (MSEI) provide an opportunity for individuals to trade in currency derivatives.
+There are a few legal ways to trade forex in India since Indian exchanges like the National Stock Exchange of India (NSE), the Bombay Stock Exchange (BSE) and the Metropolitan Stock Exchange of India (MSE) provide an opportunity for individuals to trade in currency derivatives.

 Indian law permits forex trading only in currency derivatives.
 RBI and SEBI have set up the framework to carry out such trading while FEMA (Foreign Exchange Management Act) provides the legal guidelines to trade in currency derivatives in India.